 From within the F-Droid Store, you can download Aurora Store.
 This app takes all the latest apps from the Play Store, but has the option to anonymize the login, so Google cannot track your app search queries or downloads.
 It will give you alerts when updates are available, just like the Play Store would.
 There’s one small catch: you cannot pay for apps using this store, so payments for apps or in-app purchases handled throughout the Play Store are not available using Aurora.

-VPN* ($) – Virtual Private Networks (VPNs) can be used to access content as if you were in another country.
+VPN* ($) – VPN* ($) – Virtual Private Networks (VPNs) can be used to access content as if you were in another country.
 But it also makes it a lot harder for big tech to track you if you have a VPN enabled, since it changes your IP adress, which is used for tracking.
 Because of this, I have VPN enabled all the time on all my devices.
-The VPN provider that I use is called Mullvad, which is very privacy-friendly.
-Proton VPN is supposedly also very good, so I might try that one out one day, since I already use their premium e-mail service and they offer a bundled price.
+The VPN provider that was recommended to me is called Mullvad, which is very privacy-friendly and supports five devices on one account.
+Proton VPN is another good one, and if you already pay for Protonmail, you can use it one one device in the bundled price.

 Photos and files*** – Here’s a big one: Nextcloud.
 I’ll admit, it is a tad slower and less smooth than Google Photos, but it has all the bells and whistles that you might from a photo archiving and file sharing service.
 There are webhosting companies out there that offer NextCloud servers for a subscription fee, but I set one up myself using a Raspberry Pi 4 and the NextCloudPi image.
 You need to buy some equipment (I spend ~120 euros for everything, including 256GB storage, which in hindsight could have been more), and it takes about a day to initially set it up.
 But now that it’s online, I have an absolute blast with it.